Uniswap/interface/e2e/README.md

 # E2E Tests

 The e2e tests use [detox](https://github.com/wix/Detox).
+Install the [cli](https://wix.github.io/Detox/docs/introduction/getting-started/) first.

-To run them, terminate metro and then,
+To run tests, **terminate metro and quit the simulator app** and then,

 ```
 # Build and start metro